gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 If you have uncommitted changes, and you care about them, commit them first.

-If you have everything committed, but you are doing operations you are not sure about, best to make a backup pointer to your current state. `git branch backup` will create a restore point.
+If you have everything committed, but you are doing branching operations you are not sure about, best to make a backup pointer to your current HEAD. `git branch backup` will create a restore point.
 Should you mess up something, you can git reset your current branch to the backup spot by `git reset --hard backup`.

 ##  Assumptions